 - Tip: If you have a card which is part of the Westpac Group, you can avoid the fee for international ATM withdrawals by using Westpac ATMs in Fiji thanks to the Global ATM Alliance.

-Bankwest Platinum credit cards and the 28 Degrees MasterCard do not charge a currency conversion fee when you make purchases or ATM withdrawals in Fiji.
+Bankwest Platinum credit cards and the Latitude 28° Global Platinum Mastercard do not charge a currency conversion fee when you make purchases or ATM withdrawals in Fiji.
 Using another account will cost you an additional 3% of the transaction value.
-Bankwest will also waive the international ATM withdrawal fee, but unless you’ve loaded your own money on the card, using your credit card for a cash advance is not advised.
-Cash advances don’t get interest free days, which usually apply to credit card purchases, and cash advance fees can eat your available credit limit quickly.
+However, if you load your own money on the card, using your credit card for a cash advance is not advised.
+Cash advances don't get interest free days, which usually apply to credit card purchases, and cash advance fees can eat your available credit limit quickly.
 Other features to think about which will be of benefit on a trip to Fiji include complimentary international travel insurance included with mid to high-end cards when you charge the cost of your return travel ticket to your account.
 Also look out for rewards cards that have an increased rewards points earn rate for purchases made outside Australia.

 - Tip: If you use your credit card with a positive balance (spending your own money not the banks), you are waiving the card scheme anti-fraud guarantees.

 Travel prepaid cards

 The perk of a prepaid travel card is usually the advantage of carrying multiple foreign currencies and avoiding currency conversion fees on the one card.
 Unfortunately, as no Australian travel cards currently support Fijian dollars, they don't hold as much appeal.
 So unless you have a travel card that doesn't charge a foreign currency conversion fee on unsupported currencies, you could rack up some unnecessary costs.